arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 During this process you will be asked to wipe out the current network configuration to restart the board's BLE interface.

-- Power on the board.
+1. Power on the board.
+2. Open the devices page of the Mobile App or the Arduino Cloud webpage.
+3. Click on the device you want to update the network settings for.
+4. Click on the "change" button by the network section.
+5. If you are using the Arduino Cloud webpage, select the BLE method.
-- Reset the board using the method of your board.
+6. Reset the board using the method of your board.
 Have a look at the [How to set up the Reconfiguration Procedure](#how-to-set-up-the-reconfiguration-procedure) section of this article to find the default board reset pin.
 If you have changed the reset pin from the default one, please use that.
-- Open the devices page of the Mobile App or the Arduino Cloud webpage.
-- Click on the device you want to update the network settings for.
-- Click on the "change" button by the network section.
-- If you are using the Arduino Cloud webpage, select the BLE method.
-- The board will reboot, and you will see the LED pulsing.
+7. The board will reboot, and you will see the LED pulsing.
-- Connect to the board.
+8. Connect to the board.
-- Input the new network configuration.
+9. Input the new network configuration.
-- The board will validate it, and if correct, it will close the connection.
+10. The board will validate it, and if correct, it will close the connection.

 ### Update Using the Serial Interface